deepmancer/metabase-postgres-docker/README.md

 NETWORK_NAME="your_private_network_name"
 ```

-- `METABASE_URL`: The URL of your Metabase API.
-- `METABASE_USERNAME` and `METABASE_PASSWORD`: Credentials for Metabase authentication.
-- `NETWORK_NAME`: The name of the Docker network to retrieve the gateway IP from.

-### 2. Retrieve Docker Network Gateway IP
+### 2. Find the Docker Network Gateway IP

-The script fetches the gateway IP for the specified Docker network.
-If the gateway IP is not found, it defaults to `127.0.0.1`.
+The script will automatically retrieve the gateway IP for your Docker network.
+If it can't find one, it will default to `127.0.0.1`:

 ```bash
 GATEWAY_IP=$(docker network inspect "$NETWORK_NAME" --format '{{range .IPAM.Config}}{{.Gateway}}{{end}}')